w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### Applying Guideline 3.2 Predictable to Non-Web Documents and Software

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Guideline 3.2 applies directly as written, replacing “web pages” with “non-web documents or software”.
+Guideline 3.2 can apply directly as written, replacing “web pages” with “non-web documents or software”.

 With this substitution, it would read: